czhangy/UCLA-CS-Electives/CS/CS-174A/notes.md

 ## Discussion 1: Introduction and Assignment 1

+- Logistics
   - Scope
     - Under the CS department
     - Needs a lot of a math for exams and assignments
       - Mainly linear algebra
       - You will learn theory about how shapes are rendered in computer graphics
     - Needs writing code for the assignments and team project
       - JavaScript (vanilla), GLSL
       - We use a framework called Tiny-Graphics
     - It is not about modeling and CG art, and we will not cover any of:
       - 3D model creation and rendering via industrial tools, like Maya, 3D Max, Blender
         - We will render 3D scenes directly from code and basic models/textures
       - Making games using game engines like UE or Unity
         - Of course, you can make a game as your team project, but you need to write all the game logic yourself
       - 3D digital art, architecture, movie post-effects, video editing, machine learning, AI, etc.
   - Assignments
     - Assignment 1: Setting Up the Environment
     - Assignment 2: Basic Draw & Transformations
     - Assignment 3: Shading & Lighting
     - Assignment 4: Texture
   - Exams
     - Freeform format, not multiple choice
     - Conduct as a normal in-person exam, paper-based
     - Math and theory, no actual coding
     - Maybe the most critical part if you want to get an A
     - Not curved
+- Basic JavaScript
+  - The world's most popular programming language
+  - The programming language of the web
+  - Easy to learn
+  - Type system is very flexible, but sometimes too flexible
+- Assignment 1
+  - Purpose
+    - Try WebGL and write the first CG webpage application by yourself
+    - Get familiar with the developing environment for future assignments
+  - Prerequisite
+    - Very basic JS

+## Discussion 2:

+-